 Our principal officers are also principals, officers and employees of the Managers, which are our ship management companies.
 These responsibilities and relationships could create conflicts of interest between us and the Managers.
 Conflicts may also arise in connection with the chartering, purchase, sale and operations of the vessels in our fleet versus other vessels that are or may be managed in the future by the Managers.
 Circumstances in any of these instances may make one decision advantageous to us but detrimental to the Managers and vice versa.
-Eurobulk currently manages vessels for Euromar, our joint venture entity established with companies managed by Eton Park and affiliates of Rhône, and six vessels that are not owned by either Euroseas or Euromar, potentially causing conflicts such as those described above.
+Eurobulk currently manages vessels for Euroseas and eight vessels that are not owned by Euroseas, potentially causing conflicts such as those described above.
 Further, it is possible that in the future Eurobulk may manage additional vessels which will not belong to Euroseas and in which the Pittas family may have non-controlling, little or even no power or participation, and Eurobulk may not be able to resolve all conflicts of interest in a manner beneficial to us and our shareholders.